cwchentw/lightweight-cms/content/howto/how-to-deploy-mdcms-to-digitalocean-app-platform.md

 ---
-title: Deploy a mdcms Site to DigitalOcean App Platform
+title: Deploy a Lightweight CMS Site to DigitalOcean App Platform
 mtime: 2021/7/5
 ---

 ## Prologue

 Some web programmers prefer [PaaS](https://en.wikipedia.org/wiki/Platform_as_a_service) over [VPS](https://en.wikipedia.org/wiki/Virtual_private_server) to delegate server maintenances to a (trustworthy) vendor.
-This article takes DigitalOcean App Platform as an instance to illustrate the process to deploy a mdcms site to a PaaS.
+This article takes DigitalOcean App Platform as an instance to illustrate the process to deploy a Lightweight CMS site to a PaaS.

 ## System Requirements

 * A [DigitalOcean account](https://m.do.co/c/bb01e632c755)
 * Git

-If you want to try local deployment before putting your mdcms site online, check our [previous article](/basic-usage/).
+If you want to try local deployment before putting your Lightweight CMS site online, check our [previous article](/basic-usage/).

-## Prepare a mdcms Site
+## Prepare a Lightweight CMS Site

-Clone mdcms locally and rename it:
+Clone Lightweight CMS locally and rename it:

 ```shell
 $ git clone https://github.com/cwchentw/mdcms.git mysite